University Counseling Centers: Pros and Cons to Consider

 - Every student counselor at a university clinic receives close supervision from a licensed therapist who is often also a professor.
 Usually, that therapist has many years, if not decades, of experience and may even be considered an expert in their field.

-- University clinics usually provide only short-term therapy.
-Some limit the period of counseling to one semester, though some let you work with a counselor over the course of multiple semesters.
+- University clinics usually only provide short-term therapy.
+Some limit the counseling period to one semester, though some let you work with a counselor over the course of multiple semesters.

 - Most university clinics are not equipped to provide crisis-level care, to treat severe mental health conditions, or to address issues that require long-term or intensive treatment.